samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ***Many Creatures.*** The more creatures in an encounter, the higher the risk that a lucky streak on their part could deal more damage to the characters than you expect.
 If your encounter includes more than two creatures per character, include fragile creatures that can be defeated quickly.
 This guideline is especially important for characters of level 1 or 2.

-***Adjustments.*** A player’s absence might warrant removing creatures from an encounter to keep it at the intended difficulty.
+***Adjustments.*** A player's absence might warrant removing creatures from an encounter to keep it at the intended difficulty.
 Also, die rolls and other factors can result in an encounter being easier or harder than intended.
 You can adjust an encounter on the fly, such as by having creatures flee (making the encounter easier) or adding reinforcements (making the encounter harder).

 ***CR 0 Creatures.*** Creatures that have a CR of 0, particularly ones that are worth 0 XP, should be used sparingly.
 If you want to include many CR 0 critters in an encounter, use swarms from the *Monster Manual* instead.

 ***Number of Stat Blocks.*** The best combat encounters often pair one kind of creature with another, such as fire giants paired with hell hounds.
 Be mindful of the number of stat blocks you need to run the encounter.
 Referencing more than two or three stat blocks for a single encounter can be daunting, particularly if the creatures are complex.

-***Powerful Creatures.*** If your combat encounter includes a creature whose CR is higher than the party’s level, be aware that such a creature might deal enough damage with a single action to take out one or more characters.
+***Powerful Creatures.*** If your combat encounter includes a creature whose CR is higher than the party's level, be aware that such a creature might deal enough damage with a single action to take out one or more characters.
 For example, an [Ogre](/monsters/4904825-ogre) (CR 2) can kill a level 1 Wizard with a single blow.

-***Unusual Features.*** If a monster has a feature that lower-level characters can’t easily overcome, consider not adding that monster to an encounter for characters whose level is lower than the monster’s Challenge Rating.
+***Unusual Features.*** If a monster has a feature that lower-level characters can't easily overcome, consider not adding that monster to an encounter for characters whose level is lower than the monster's Challenge Rating.

 ### Monster Behavior